 Request frame with the Usage Mode field set to 2 in a Channel Usage element, an AP that supports channel

 usage shall send a Channel Usage Response frame with the Usage Mode field in the Channel Usage element set to 2 if the AP can determine that none of the APs belonging to the same ESS operate BSSs on the channels indicated by the Channel Entry field in the Channel Usage element of the response.
-Otherwise, the AP shall set the Usage Mode field of the Channel Usage element to 1 or 0.
+Otherwise, the AP shall set the Usage Mode field of the Channel Usage element to (#3145)0 or 1 or 3.

 NOTE 2—The determination of which APs belonging to the same ESS operate BSSs on a particular channel is implementation dependent and beyond the scope of this standard.

-Upon receiving a Channel Usage Request frame with a TWT element, an AP that supports off-channel TWT scheduling shall send a Channel Usage Response frame including a TWT Elements field and a Timeout Interval Element field.
-Each TWT element carried in the TWT Elements field includes a single Individual TWT Parameter Set field whose subfields shall be set as described in 26.8.2 (Individual TWT agreements) except that the the Responder PM Mode subfield, the Trigger subfield, the Flow Type subfield, and the TWT Channel subfield shall be set to 0.
-Each TWT element in the TWT Elements field applies to all the Channel Entry subfields of the Channel Usage Elements field.
+Upon receiving a Channel Usage Request frame with a TWT element, an AP that supports (#3050)peer-to-peer TWT scheduling shall send a Channel Usage Response frame including (#3145) zero or one Channel Usage element that includes a Channel Entry field with only one Operating Class and Channel field, a TWT Elements field and may include a Timeout Interval Element field.
+Each TWT element carried in the TWT Elements field includes a single Individual TWT Parameter Set field whose subfields shall be set as described in 26.8.2 (Individual TWT agreements) except that the TWT Group Assignment subfield shall be set to zero and the Responder PM Mode subfield, the Trigger subfield, the Flow Type subfield, and the TWT Channel subfield shall be reserved. (#3155) The TWT element(s) in the TWT Elements field apply to the Channel Entry subfield of the Channel Usage Elements field, if anypresent.
+When the lifetime of the peer-to-peer TWT agreement expires, the AP shall send a TWT Teardown frame to terminate that peer-to-peer TWT agreement.

+(#3145) NOTE – If the Usage Mode field set to 3, it is possible that the Channel Usage Request frame does not include a Channel Entry field.
+In such case, the TWT element indicates the unavailability of the requesting non-AP STA for communication with the AP during the peer-to-peer TWT schedule.

+(#3148) The outcome of the TWT setup when negotiating a peer-to-peer TWT agreement initiated by the exchange of Channel Usage Request and Channel Usage Response frames that carry a TWT element as described in this clause is the same as that defined in Table 10-40 (TWT setup exchange command interpretation).

+(#3152) The AP shall not send an unsolicited Channel Usage Response frame with a TWT element to a non-AP STA.

-An AP that successfully sets up an off-channel TWT agreement with a non-AP STA , shall indicate the lifetime of the off-channel TWT agreement for the corresponding TWT element(s) in the Timeout Interval Value field of the Timeout Interval element that it includes in the Channel Usage Response frame and shall set the corresponding Timeout Interval Type field to 5.
-An AP that successfully sets up an off-channel TWT agreement with a non-AP STA shall not transmit frames to the non-AP STA during the time that overlaps with an off-channel TWT SP unless the AP receives a QoS Data frame or QoS Null frame from the non-AP STA .
+An AP that successfully sets up (#3150) a peer-to-peer TWT agreement (#3146) after receiving a Channel Usage Request frame with a TWT Elements field from a non-AP STA may indicate the lifetime of the (#3150) peer-to-peer TWT agreement for the corresponding TWT element(s) in the Timeout Interval Value field of the (#3146)TIEthat it includes in the Channel Usage Response frame and shall set the corresponding Timeout Interval Type field to 5.
+An AP that successfully sets up (#3150) a peer-to-peer TWT agreement (#3156)shall consider the non-AP STA to be in power save mode and doze state at the start of the peer-to-peer TWT SP and back to its original power management mode at the end of the peer-to-peer TWT SP unless the AP receives a frame addressed to it from the non-AP STA within the time that overlaps with the peer-to-peer TWT SP.